data_poisoning

 Methodology

-The data_poisoning_safety metric is computed as the average per-sample score across the full dataset.
-A higher score means fewer poisoned samples.
+The data_poisoning_safety metric is computed as the mean per-sample score across the full dataset.
+A higher score means fewer poisoned samples detected.

 Scoring